-The first Exploration Approval is for diamond drilling (1500 Holes) on the Queensway North ("QWN") area shown on the map above; this approval expires on November 4, 2022.
+The first Exploration Approval is for diamond drilling (1500 Holes) on the Queensway North ("QWN") area shown on the map above, it has now been extended to October 13, 2023.
 The second Exploration Approval is for trenching within the Queensway South ("QWS") area shown on the map above and expires on June 28, 2023.
 A third Exploration Approval covers geochemical sampling and prospecting over the entire Queensway Project and expires on May 25, 2024.
-The fourth Exploration Approval covers passive seismic geophysics within the QWN area and expires on October 14, 2022.
-A fifth Exploration Approval is to conduct a bathymetric survey on claim covering Gander Lake and expires on March 20, 2023.
+A fourth Exploration Approval is to conduct a bathymetric survey on claim covering Gander Lake and expires on March 20, 2023.
 Two additional Exploration Approvals cover drilling in the QWS region which expire on June 28, 2023 and July 4, 2023.
-Any changes to the planned work have to be submitted to the Department of Natural Resources and either an amended approval is given, or a new application has to be made.
+A seventh Exploration Approval is for barge and/or ice drilling on North and South Hermans ponds which expires on August 5, 2023.
+Any changes to the planned work must be submitted to the Department of Natural Resources and either an amended approval is given, or a new application has to be made.
 A number of secondary permits and authorizations are held by the Company to conduct its exploration activities related to camp development, the cutting of wood, construction of access trails and modifications to water bodies.